tobberacing/ButtonKit/README.md

 ![Available button styles](Documentation/4.png)

 The code comes in a Swift Package.
-In Xcode, select File -> Swift Packages -> Add Packade Depency…
+In Xcode, select `File` -> `Swift Packages` -> `Add Packade Depency…`

 The Package Repository is located at 👇

 `https://github.com/tobberacing/ButtonsKit.git`

-This will download and add the source code to your project in a “ButtonsKit” module.
+This will download and add the source code to your project in a `ButtonsKit` module.